BartBruininks/mdvcontainment/README.md

  *Any complex configuration of (non)periodic segments is supported by this algorithm in a fast, robust, unambiguous, deterministic and rot+trans invarient (up to voxel discretization) manner.*

 > [!NOTE]
-> MDVContainment has had a rework offering much improved performance and quality.
-However,
-> here is the [legacy](https://github.com/BartBruininks/mdvcontainment/tree/legacy) version if you insist on using it.

-> [!NOTE]
-> MDVContainment is undergoing a second major overhaul boosting performance by about 10x and supporting integer labeling to handle e.g. MDVLeafletSegmentation labeling!
+> MDVContainment is undergoing a functional overhaul, supporting integer labeling (e.g. MDVLeafletSegmentation labeling)!
 > When the code is ready to be tested a branch will be created called `integer_containment` which will probably become the new main branch over time.

 <p align="center">